mxochicale/mentoring-at-justicIA-2021/README.md

 # Mentoring at Hackathon RIIAA 2021 “JusticIA para los desaparecidos”
-The aim of this repository is to put together few references that might be helpful for the participants of the [Hackathon RIIAA 2021 “JusticIA para los desaparecidos”](https://docs.google.com/document/d/1-4cKb-VQ6WOTmxnj1yc_pmQwYRFwmTxmf6xndlFYKmg/edit).
+The aim of this repository is to put together few references that might be of helpful for the participants of the [Hackathon RIIAA 2021 “JusticIA para los desaparecidos”](https://docs.google.com/document/d/1-4cKb-VQ6WOTmxnj1yc_pmQwYRFwmTxmf6xndlFYKmg/edit).
-References are related to the topics of on (1) automatic document image analysis, (2) reproducibility and (3) guidelines for pitches and posters.
+References are related to the topics of (1) automatic document image analysis, (2) reproducibility and (3) guidelines for pitches.

 ## (1) Automatic document image analysis
 ### Handwritten text recognition